other Ricoh cameras in my collection:

 waist-level finder is a misnomer; it's an eye-piece, rather than a view screen, and it doesn't suffer from left/right reversal of the image - like a TLR.
 The use of a penta-mirror in place of a pentaprism became common in lower-end cameras of the 1990s, since it offers significant weight reduction and lower manufacturing costs.
 Generally, it produces a less bright viewfinder image, and is more prone to dust build-up.

-A very useful article on cleaning the prism and focusing screen can be found at Favorite Classics, since Ricoh clad their hollow prism with lots of foam buffering, which degrades and collects within the penta-mirror.
-This narrative also addresses another common TLS 401 problem, which is mixed metal induced corrosion of the power supply wiring.
+A very useful article on cleaning the prism and focusing screen can be found at Favorite Classics (via the Wayback Machine), since Ricoh clad their hollow prism with lots of foam buffering, which degrades and collects within the penta-mirror.
+This narrative also addresses another common TLS 401 problem which is mixed metal induced corrosion of the power supply wiring.

 The TLR 401 has switchable average or spot (about 10%) metering patterns, with an indicator for the selected mode visible in the viewfinder.
 There are two CdS cells, located behind the mirror, which is semi-silvered glass.
 The averaging cell covers the entire mirror, while a second provides the central spot metering.
 The metering pattern selector switch is on the back face of the top plate - next to the wind lever arm.
 The exposure meter is activated by a sliding switch on the left-hand side of the mirror housing, which additionally stops-down the lens to the selected aperture.
 The film also has to be advanced to activate a second micro-switch before the meter registers, and the meter is turned-off automatically when the shutter is tripped.
 In other words, there are two operations to turn on the meter, and the user manual recommends that the camera is stored with the film unwound, and the meter switched off to conserve battery life.
 A helpful little